ABOUT OUR RACE DIRECTOR

 was created and is directed by ultrarunner John Lacroix.

 “I focus on the “the person,” not solely “the runner,” but who they are on the inside.
-I use adversity as a mechanism for self actualization.
-It’s not a “race” to me.. it’s an endurance run filled with individuals on the search of personal freedom and/or enlightenment.” ~ John Lacroix
+I use adversity as a mechanism for self-actualization.
+It’s not a “race” to me… it’s an endurance run filled with individuals searching for personal freedom and/or enlightenment.” ~ John Lacroix

 John is a pioneer in endurance sports as the former race director and founder of The New England Ultras 200-Mile Endurance Run, the first 200-Mile Ultra in the World (2008).
-John also played a pivotal role in the establishment of Obstacle Course Racing in North America as one of the original founders of the Peak.com Death Race.
-He has helped design several obstacle racing courses in both Vermont and Colorado starting as far back as 2007.
-He served as a race director apprentice for Vermont’s Peak Races, and as their expert in course marking of remote and navigationally challenging areas, from 2006-2010.
-Originally from New Hampshire, he moved to Colorado in 2011 at which time he created the HPRS Fat Ass Series held through 2019.
+John also played a pivotal role in establishing Obstacle Course Racing in North America as one of the original founders of the Peak.com Death Race.
+He has helped design several obstacle racing courses in both Vermont and Colorado, starting as far back as 2007.
+He served as a race director apprentice for Vermont’s Peak Races and as their expert in course marking of remote and navigationally challenging areas from 2006-2010.
+Originally from New Hampshire, he moved to Colorado in 2011, at which time he created the HPRS Fat Ass Series held through 2019.

-John’s more than 90 trail running events directed in Colorado is the most by a race director in Colorado history.
-His more than 98 events directed with an ultra-distance present, and his more than 180 ultra distance races directed, is 2nd all time in United States ultrarunning history.
-John also served as the volunteer race director of The World Championship Pack Burro Race held annually in Fairplay, CO in years 2021 and 2022.
+John’s more than 100 trail running events directed in Colorado are the most by a race director in Colorado history.
+His more than 103 events directed with an ultra-distance present, and his more than 190 ultra-distance races directed, is 2nd all-time in United States ultrarunning history.
+John also served as the volunteer race director of The World Championship Pack Burro Race held annually in Fairplay, CO, in the years 2021 and 2022.

-In 2020, 2021 and 2022 he was the only race director in the world, of a major series of events, to host his full schedule of events without a single cancellation despite the challenges of the Covid-19 pandemic; and did so without a single report of participant transmission of Covid-19.
-John’s leadership set the standard for in-person running events by being the first to publish a black and white plan for hosting events during the pandemic.
+In 2020, 2021, and 2022, he was the only race director in the world of a major series of events to host his full schedule of events without a single cancellation despite the challenges of the COVID-19 pandemic, and he did so without a single report of participant transmission of Covid-19.
+John’s leadership set the standard for in-person running events by being the first to publish a black-and-white plan for hosting events during the pandemic.

-As a philanthropist he has raised over $50,000 for various charitable causes through his own personal athletic endeavors.
-Through HPRS, John has raised and/or donated over $30,000 to local and regional non-profits.
-As a documentary filmmaker, John self-produced “48”, a first of its kind documentary film exploring peak-bagging in New Hampshire’s White Mountains.
+As a philanthropist, he has raised over $50,000 for various charitable causes through his own personal athletic endeavors.
+Through HPRS, John has raised and/or donated over $40,000 to local and regional non-profits.
+As a documentary filmmaker, John self-produced “48”, a first-of-its-kind documentary film exploring peak-bagging in New Hampshire’s White Mountains.
 Following its 2005 release, he sold over 800 DVD copies of the film in 5 months, raising more than $20,000 in net proceeds for The American Diabetes Association.
 His film is now available for free on YouTube.

-Since his first ultra in 2005, John Lacroix has run in over 50 ultra distance group and/or journey runs, and 75 official ultra-distance events throughout the United States.
-He has completed an official ultra every year for 19 consecutive years (2005-2023), finishing one in each decade of his 20s, 30s and 40s.
-He ran his first 100-Miler in 2007 and has since run 100-miles or more 24 different times, also finishing one in each decade of his 20s, 30s and 40s.
-In 2008, he became the first person to run 125-miles non-stop from the western-most to eastern-most points of New Hampshire.
+Since his first ultra in 2005, John Lacroix has run in over 50 ultra-distance group and/or journey runs and 75 official ultra-distance events throughout the United States.
+He has completed an official ultra every year for 20 consecutive years (2005-2024), finishing one in each decade of his 20s, 30s, and 40s.
+He ran his first 100-miler in 2007 and has since run 100 miles or more 24 different times, also finishing one in each decade of his 20s, 30s, and 40s.
+In 2008, he became the first person to run 125 miles non-stop from the westernmost to the easternmost points of New Hampshire.
 He then repeated the journey in 2009 and remains the only individual to have done so.
 In 2017 he became the first person to attempt to run from the lowest point of Colorado to its highest.
 He ultimately ran 202 miles, before summiting Mount Elbert at 14,439′, in 4 1/2 days.

-John has completed a number of popular and iconic ultramarathons including; The Western States 100 (2x), Leadville Trail 100, Vermont 100 (6x), Massanutten Mountain Trails 100 (2x), Bighorn 100, Cascade Crest Classic 100 (2x), The Miwok 100K (2x), San Juan Solstice, Zane Grey 50, Grand Canyon R2R2R (3x), Trans-Zion, Trans-Bryce, 1 Successful loop at The Barkley Marathons, and countless other races along the way.
-He brings his near two-decades of experiences within trail and ultrarunning to The Human Potential Running Series.
+John has completed a number of popular and iconic ultramarathon, including; The Western States 100 (2x), Leadville Trail 100, Vermont 100 (6x), Massanutten Mountain Trails 100 (2x), Bighorn 100, Cascade Crest Classic 100 (2x), The Miwok 100K (2x), San Juan Solstice, Zane Grey 50, Grand Canyon R2R2R (3x), Trans-Zion, Trans-Bryce, 1 Successful loop at The Barkley Marathons, and countless other races along the way.
+He brings his more than two decades of experience within the trail and ultrarunning community to The Human Potential Running Series.

 THE RED HAT IN THE NEWS